goldenskygiang/COMP2020-P2-RISCV/documentation.md

 This circuit receives 4 inputs: FT3, FT7 (funct3, funct7 decoded from the instruction), LUI and MemAdd signals.

+If both LUI and MemAdd are not activated, this circuit generates the Opcode for the ALU according to the FT3 and FT7 input.
+It assumes that the instruction is either R-type or I-type.

+If only LUI is activated, the circuit generates the Opcode `0010` (SLL) to be outputted, since it is controlled by the outer 2-to-4 MUX (2 select bits are LUI and MemAdd).

+If only MemAdd is activated (IL-type, S-type instructions), the circuit generates the Opcode `0000` (ADD) to be outputted, with the same selection mechanism as the LUI signal.

+If both signals are activated, then the circuit generates the Opcode `1101` (Do nothing) to the ALU.

 ![ALU Op parser](imgs/ALU-op-parser.png)

 #### SA

+This circuit generates the amount of shift for the ALU.
+It receives 2 inputs: A 32-bit input B that is directly connected to the read wire of the xB register, and a 1-bit LUI signal.

+If LUI is not activated, the circuit obtains the least 5 bits (0-4) of B and output them directly to the Sa input of the ALU.
+Else, it generates the value `01100` (`12` in decimal) for the LUI instruction.

 ![Shift amount](imgs/SA.png)